tpaschalis/agent/docs/user/set-up/_index.md

 The [grafana-agent-k8s](https://github.com/canonical/grafana-agent-operator) charmed operator runs with [Juju](https://juju.is) the Grafana Agent on Kubernetes.
 The Grafana Agent charmed operator is designed to work with the [Logs, Metrics and Alerts](https://juju.is/docs/lma2) observability stack.

+#### Terraform modules (Kubernetes Deployment)
+The [terraform-kubernetes-grafana-agent](https://github.com/scarf-sh/terraform-kubernetes-grafana-agent) repo contains Terraform modules allowing to deploy the Agent on a Kubernetes cluster.
+It contains separate modules to configure and enable forwarding of metrics, logs and traces.